uclaacm/ctf-starter/docs.md

-# ctf-starter
-A template for deploying challenges to ACM Cyber's CTF platform for Cyber Academy &amp; CTF After Dark.

-## Deploying
 Each challenge should correspond to a directory within the `challenges/` directory.
 Make sure to push both source and compiled Linux executable.
 Also check that the executable runs on the SEASnet servers.

 Regarding `challenge.toml`, follow this [example](https://github.com/uclaacm/cyber-academy-s20/blob/update_main/encompress/challenge.toml).
 Some things to keep in mind: